Find Trade Colleges

 There are 756 full-time undergraduates at Mid-Plains Community College, and 2,075 students altogether.
 The school has a student-to-faculty ratio of 8 to 1.

-26% of Mid-Plains Community College students take out loans to afford college costs.
-The typical student loan amount is $4,935 a year.
+Roughly 26% of students at Mid-Plains Community College take out loans to pay for college.
+The average amount of student loans is $4,935 a year.
 The school reports a student loan default rate of 1.8% which is much lower than the average rate of 10.8%!

 Private for-profit Public vs. Private